dixego/AdventOfCode2020-hs/day04/README.md

-Part 1 of the puzzle I solved relatively quickly: with some help from the `split` package, accumulate all sections of the input separated by blank lines (representing all data from a single passport), then split each field by spaces, then split the keys and values by a colon delimiter, then count which passwords have all required keys.
+Part 1 of the puzzle I solved relatively quickly: with some help from the `split` package, accumulate all sections of the input separated by blank lines (representing all data from a single passport), then split each field by spaces, then split the keys and values by a colon delimiter, then count which passports have all required keys.
 I think in total the solution was about 30 lines.

 Then I got to part 2.